 Masks and the Impostor Syndrome T-Shirt

-For thousands of years, people have been wearing masks either for rituals, ceremonies, ornamentation or for practical purposes.
+For thousands of years, people have been wearing masks for rituals, ceremonies, ornamentation, or practical purposes.

 Humanity has also been wearing other sorts of masks, such as emotional masks, to hide behind because of fear.

 What are Emotional Masks

 If we are insecure, we might hide behind the mask of name-dropping; If we are unsure of our power, we can hide behind the mask of being a bully or If we don’t think the world loves us, we can hide behind a mask of anger.